Baseball: Yankees v Red Sox game in London a best-seller: StubHub

 “So far, fans from 44 different states in the U.S. and 27 different countries have already purchased tickets for the MLB London series, demonstrating that baseball has tremendous potential overseas much like the NFL and NBA have seen.”

-The Yankees are driving demand stateside, outselling the Red Sox, who defeated the Brox Bomber in the Divisional Series last season, by 18 percent.
+The Yankees are driving demand stateside, outselling the Red Sox, who defeated the Bronx Bombers in the Divisional Series last season, by 18 percent.

 The Philadelphia Phillies have seen a surge in ticket sales following the acquisition of slugger Bryce Harper, who signed a record 13-year $330 million contract in the off-season.